Jendnice/To_Have_And_To_Honeymoon/notes.md

 image_url -- string

-** Check to make sure "submit" a blank experience doesn't save it to database.
-** Confirm Delete location still works and add cascade in model (?) to ensure associated experiences are deleted too.
 ** Figure out a way to break up renderlocation() in location.js.
 Huge right now.
 Need to break it up into pieces.
 ** At least some of it belongs in experience.js.
 ** CLEAN UP unnecessary and unused code (all js files, index.html file)